anomalie

 How Sweating Changes the Equation

-For reference, normal recommendations for sodium intake hover around 5 grams of salt (about 2 grams of sodium) per day — European Union Guidelines.
-However, these guidelines assume a normal lifestyle with minimal excessive sweating.
+For reference, standard recommendations for sodium intake hover around 5 grams of salt (about 2 grams of sodium) per day, per the European Union guidelines.
+Those guidelines assume a normal lifestyle with minimal heavy sweating.

 Scientific Studies That Back This Up